OysterKing/Final-Year-Project/README.md

 12/03/16:
 Added code to animate all types of packets.
 Still a couple of odd animations here and there but just a little bit of cleanup required.

+13/03/16:
+Removed some useless test code from animatormode.
+Added a check to correctly match ips with host names.